ProsperWorks/oak/DESIGN.md

 ```

 We use this to defer our choice of time-space tradeoffs until runtime.
-ALI's `Caches::RedisCache` mechanism enshrines this pattern by parsing
+`ALI`'s `Caches::RedisCache` mechanism enshrines this pattern by parsing
 OAK options from the ENV:
 ```
 # in Caches::RedisCache#_serialize